globus-labs/proxima/examples/molecule-sampling/README.md

     - `surrogate`: Whether the surrogate was used
 - `host_info.json`: Information about what host was run on
 - `lfa_json.json`: Summary statistics of LFA performance
+- `lfa.pkl`: The LFA code used for this run, to be inspected later

 ## Implementation Details